Europe adopts tougher virus restrictions as infections surge

 Prymula said over the weekend that the loosening of restrictions was done too quickly.

+But there were glimmers of good news: All virus restrictions are being lifted across much of New Zealand with the exception of Auckland, the largest city.
+Health authorities reported no new infections on Monday, and the number of active cases was put at 62.
+Prime Minister Jacinda Ardern said officials have “reasonable confidence we are on the right track.”

+And in Africa, the surge in cases has been leveling off after the continent’s 54 countries joined an alliance praised as responding better than some richer countries, including the U.S. Over 33,000 deaths have been confirmed on the continent of 1.3 billion people.

 Corbet reported from Paris.
-Associated Press writers Kirsten Grieshaber in Berlin; Jan M. Olsen in Copenhagen, Denmark; Karel Janicek in Prague; Aritz Parra in Madrid; and Tammy Webber in Fenton, Michigan, contributed to this report.
+Associated Press writers Kirsten Grieshaber in Berlin; Jan M. Olsen in Copenhagen, Denmark; Karel Janicek in Prague; Aritz Parra in Madrid; Nicole Winfield in Rome; and Tammy Webber in Fenton, Michigan, contributed to this report.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak